The regular expression used in triggers allows only replacement.

 If the regex starts with a letter that is not a supported command (for now

-), an error is displayed and the trigger is not created.
+different from s and y), an error is displayed and the trigger is not created.

 Important: if you upgrade from an older version of WeeChat, be sure all your triggers are valid, otherwise they’ll be automatically ignored and then removed.